University Graduate Fellows

 • (c) if your graduate program notifies the College of Graduate Studies you have violated your graduate program’s Graduate Professional Standards.

 5. If you are a CalPERS member (prior TA appointment that qualified for membership), you may have additional withholdings associated with contributions to retirement.
-Please consult with Human Resources or your college’s Resource Manager for more information.
+Please consult with Human Resources for more information.

 Please contact [email protected] if you have any questions.